1998 Pacific hurricane season: Hurricane Kay

 A small, low-level circulation separated itself from the Intertropical Convergence Zone on October 10, several hundred miles southwest of Baja California.
 The circulation was well defined, though its convection was initially minimal and disorganized.
 On October 12, the convection increased greatly, and the system was sufficiently organized to be classified Tropical Depression Thirteen-E early on October 13, about 715 mi southwest of Cabo San Lucas.
 Dvorak classifications also indicated winds of about 35 mph.
 Operationally, the depression was forecast to intensify to reach peak winds of 45 mph while tracking steadily west-northwestward.

 The storm center was at first ill-defined, and post-season analysis estimates that it intensified into Tropical Storm Kay about 6 hours after developing.
 After becoming a tropical storm, Kay rapidly organized as it tracked generally westward.
 A pinhole eye developed in the center of the convection, and Kay attained hurricane status late on October 13, about 18 hours after developing.
 After remaining a hurricane for about 12 hours, the eye disappeared and the convection weakened, and early on October 14 Kay degenerated into a tropical storm.
 Within an environment of weak steering currents, the storm turned to the southwest, then to the south, after weakening to a tropical depression on October 15.
 Convection sporadically redeveloped, but failed to persist.
 Kay turned to the southeast and later to the east, and the system dissipated on October 17, about 330 mi south-southwest of its origin.
-Kay never affected land.

 Hurricane Lester

-A tropical wave moved off the coast of Africa on September 29, and on October 5, an area of convection along the wave developed into Atlantic Hurricane Lisa.
-The wave axis continued westward, and after crossing Central America convection increased as it tracked northwestward, and the system organized into Tropical Depression Fourteen-E on October 15, about 200 mi south of Guatemala.
-It moved northwestward and late on the 15th it intensified into Tropical Storm Lester, about 115 mi/h) south of the border of Mexico and Guatemala, before attaining hurricane status on October 16.
-Lester continued westward and strengthened to reach a peak intensity of 115 mph on October 22.
-Late on October 23, it degenerated into a tropical storm, and several days later, Lester dissipated on October 26.

-Early in its lifetime, Lester produced heavy rainfall across southwestern Guatemala.
-The rainfall destroyed some houses and killed livestock, and a mudslide from the heavy precipitation killed two children.
-In Honduras, rainfall from the hurricane destroyed a bridge in Tegucigalpa, affecting about 1,000 people.
-Moisture brought around the northeast periphery of the Sierra Madre Occidental led to a narrow band of heavy rainfall along the upslope side of the mountain range, with a local precipitation maximum exceeding 14 in.
-Though no surface reports are available, it is estimated that tropical-storm-force winds occurred along coastal areas of southern Mexico.